cyklodev/ckd-ansible/README.md

 # From where ?

-If i pick some playbook from existing you will find the source url, and also info from where the idea comes.
+If i pick some playbook from existing somewhere, you will find the source url.
+You will also found the url from where the idea comes.

 # What's inside ?